bihor/backendtools/README.md

 # backendtools

-Version 6.0.3
+Version 6.0.4

 8 admin tools for extensions, pages, (backend) layouts, slug, redirects, files, images and links: extension-list, recent pages and content elements, used (backend) layouts, import redirects, check redirects, show where missing files are used, images with no title/alt-text and linklist.

 You find the documentation for this extension at typo3.org: https://docs.typo3.org/p/fixpunkt/backendtools/master/en-us/

-Version 5.0:
-- First version for TYPO3 12 LTS.

-Version 5.1.2:
-- New tool: show where missing files are used.
-- Bugfix: show meta-data again in "Show images without title- or alt-text".

-Version 5.2.0:
-- Refactored with the rector-tool.
-- setup.txt and constants.txt renamed to .typoscript.

-Version 5.3.0:
-- Possibility added, to delete missing image-entries.
-- Image-preview added to "Find used images without title- or alt-text".

-Version 5.3.1/2/3:
-- Widget "No. of extensions" deleted.
-Widget "Statistic about image meta tags" added.

 Version 6.0:
 - Version for TYPO3 12 and 13 LTS.